We-Awesome/rota-wrangler/README.md

 # rota-wrangler
-Rota management application for small to medium sized businesses.
+A staff scheduling and rota management application for small to medium sized businesses.